 Coming as standard will be Yaris Entune audio, which includes a 6-inch touch screen, iPod connectivity, hands-free phone capability and voice recognition.
 Power comes from a 106-hp, 1.5-liter, 16-valve four-cylinder engine featuring variable valve timing intelligence.

-The engine could be paired with either a five-speed manual transmission or a four-speed automatic gearbox.
+The engine in the new Toyota Yaris could be paired with either a five-speed manual transmission or a four-speed automatic gearbox.
 While the subcompact car segment has been particularly strong in the US, the Yaris dropped 29 percent to 8,532 vehicles in the first six months of 2014.

 He noted that a competing subcompact - the Nissan Versa - offers a more spacious interior for a reasonable price at $12,800.
 Likewise, the Versa could travel a longer distance than the 2015 Yaris -- an EPA rating of 35 mpg city and highway combined to 32 mpg.

 Sullivan remarked that customers are looking for the most fuel-efficient, cost-efficient car.